 - 15 FEB 19 Forum agenda is posted

 - 1 MAR 19 Abstract submission closes

-- 15 MAR 19 Notification / announcement of abstracts selected to present at CI Forum in HI
+- 15 MAR 19 Notification/announcement of abstracts selected to present at CI Forum in Hawaii

 Vehicles for R&D partnership and rapid acquisition, significant funding available through:

 - Joint Capability Technology Demonstration (JCTD)

 - Warfighting Lab Incentive Fund (WLIF)

 - Other Transactional Authorities (OTA)